siyelo/blog/source/_posts/2012-06-27-vim-tips-part-i.markdown

 comments: true
 categories: Vim Tutorial
 author: Dalibor Nasevic
+avatar: /images/avatars/dalibor.jpg
+image: /images/artwork/vim.png
+headline: At Siyelo all developers exclusively use Vim editor for coding.
+In this two-parts series we'll share few Vim tips that we find useful.
 ---

-At Siyelo all developers exclusively use Vim editor for coding.
-In this two-parts series we'll share few Vim tips that we find useful.
 Most of the tips we've learned from the great [Practical Vim](http://pragprog.com/book/dnvim/practical-vim) book by Drew Neil.

 ### 1. Repeat the last Ex command